GintarasGaucys/RockPaperScissors/README.md

 # RockPaperScissors
-Console based rock paper scissors.
-Made in HTML and JavaSript.
+Rock paper scissors with a UI.
+Made in HTML, CSS and JavaScript.